chandrika1993/FriendManagementSystem/README.md

 				{	"success": true}

 	•	Defined Errors :
-				401 : Unauthorized Access -The two emails in the json are same.
+				401 : Unauthorized Access -The two Email's in the json are same.
 				401 : Unauthorized Access -Blocked for Subscription.
 				404 : Email Id is not Found.
 				504 : Occurs when Database Error occurs.